 Association of Depression and Anxiety With Diabetes Mellitus Type 2 Concerning Some Sociological Factors

 Anxiety is one of the most frequent diseases among all other psychiatric disorders.
-Knowledge of disease-specific and nonspecific risk factors facilitates the early identification of people at risk, which is important for further treatments (11).
-Depressive illness in patients with medical disorders is very common.
-According to the strong relation between depression and other illnesses, there may be useful to use screening tools for depression (12).
+Knowledge of disease-specific and nonspecific risk factors facilitates the early identification of people at risk, which is important for further treatments (

 The main aim of this study is to asset the prevalence of depression and anxiety among patients with diabetes and finding a correlation between the age, gender, occupation and education and diabetes.